agent18/agent18.github.io/_drafts/2016-12-19-Motivation.markdown

 #### **Entry question** :

-With this post I want to discover and clarify for myself as to why I should be doing something that I think I should be doing.

-#### **What should you be doing?**

-I was handed some knowledge 2 years back which was polished last year during august (courtesy STM).
+I was given some knowledge 2 years back which was polished last year during august - courtesy STM.
 Been "busy" with masters and finding a job.
 Now that I finally found a job -which was the official excuse for not taking pretty much any action during the last 2 years- what should I be doing and why should I be doing it.
+What are the reasons to focus on

+#### **What should you be doing?**

 #### **Why should you be doing**
 1) batman begins,  its not who you are but what you do that defines you!